Direct Line magazine

 What other checks can you do?

-Aside from having carbon monoxide detectors, Good Housekeeping suggest some other checks you can do help reveal if there's a potential leak in the home.
+Aside from having carbon monoxide detectors, Energy UK suggest some other checks you can do help reveal if there's a potential leak in the home.

 You can also check for smoke build‐up in rooms that have working fireplaces and chimneys.
-If you see any stains or soot around appliances or fires, then be sure to get them checked immediately.
+If you see any stains or soot around appliances or fires, get them checked immediately.

-If you suspect you have a carbon monoxide leak then you should leave your home immediately before calling a professional in for help.
+Most importantly, if you suspect you have a carbon monoxide leak, you should leave your home immediately before calling a professional in for help.

 Related articles